pgosar/CyberNvim/README.md

 ### Caveats

 This being my personal configuration, there are features that you may want to remove if they are not relevant to you.
 Thanks to the simple codebase, this is easy to do, but here are some starting points:

 You might not need explicit wgsl file support, so you could delete the `CyberNvim/nvim/ftdetect` directory.

 You probably don't want or need so many different language servers to be installed, taking a look through `CyberNvim/nvim/lua/core/lsp.lua` may be a good idea.

 ### Installation

 Clone the repository and (highly recommended) symlink the `CyberNvim/lua` directory with your `~/.config/nvim` directory with

 ``` bash
 git clone https://github.com/pgosar/CyberNvim
 ln -s ~/path/to/CyberNvim/nvim ~/.config/nvim
 ```
-Once done, simply run `:CyberInstall` and you should be good to go!
+Once done, you will need to install the plugins with `:PackerSync` install any language servers, linters, etc. using `:MasonInstall` and/or `:LspInstall`.

 There is also a `:CyberUpdate` command that I use for updating all language servers, plugins, treesitter parsers, etc. at once.

 ### Dependencies